rafikk/halfshell/README.md

 ##### directory

 For the Filesystem source type, the local directory to request images from.
+Required.
-For the S3 source type, the directory prefixed with the request path.
+For the S3 source type, `directory` corresponds to an optional base directory in the S3 bucket.

 ### Processors